stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 * A SBS-1 source, defined by a special URI:
     * `sbs://[[host][:port]]`
   Host and port are optional, defaulting to `localhost` and `30003`.
 So the minimal "URI" is `sbs://`.

+For "Telemetry Tracking", please see its [separate article](mwp-telemetry-tracker.md).

 The specific (not shared with the main serial port) radar device(s) may be defined on the command line, or in the static command options file (`~/.config/mwp/cmdopts`):